TritonDataCenter/sdc-headnode/README.md

         ADDNPM

 # Configuration

 This is optional.
 Without any configuration of your usb-headnode build you'll get a reasonable build, but there are a number of knobs you can turn.
-The primary three things are:
+The most interesting/helpful ones are:

-1. Add your public ssh key to "config/config.coal.inc/root.authorized_keys".
+- Add your public ssh key to "config/config.coal.inc/root.authorized_keys".
   This file will get used for the root user so you can ssh into your running VM.

-2. You can override keys in "build.spec" with a "build.spec.local" file.
-A popular "build.spec.local" is:
+- You can override keys in "build.spec" with a "build.spec.local" file.
+  Popular "build.spec.local" keys are (obviously you have to remove the comments):

         {
+          // Don't bother tar'ing up the vmware image.
           "build-tgz": "false",

+          // Give your VMWare VM 3400 MiB (or whatever you want) instead of
+          // the default 2816 MiB.
+          "coal-memsize": 3400
         }

-3. You can have a "config/config.coal.local" file which is a complete override of "config/config.coal" if you want to tweak any of those variables.
+- You can have a "config/config.coal.local" file which is a complete override of "config/config.coal" if you want to tweak any of those variables.

-# Build

-As noted above the main targets are:

-    build-image
-    build-tar-image
-    build-usb-image
-    build-upgrade-image
-    build-coal-image

 # Building a zone using a local clone